ndwarshuis/org-ml/README.md

 #### om-elem-build-footnote-definition `(label &key post-blank &rest nodes)`

-Build a footnote-definition element with `nodes` as contents.
+Build a footnote-definition element with `nodes` as children.

 The following properties are settable:
 - `label`: a oneline string or nil